Section508Coordinators/Dev-Automation/README.md

 # Section 508 Test Automation
 ## Overview
-This is an overview of Section 508/Accessibility test automation.
+This is an overview of Section 508/Accessibility test automation with examples.
 ### Accessibility Test Automation Examples
+The following test frameworks are treated in these examples:
+* Pa11y
+* Axe-core
+* Google Lighthouse

 #### Pa11y
 ##### Basic Example
 ##### Advanced Example